usnistgov/IoTData_EmergencyScenarios/README.md

 3.b.
 Include in the directory a README_<scenario_name>.md file in each scenario directory describing the submission 3.b.i. example: README_wildfire.md

 3.c.
 If hosting a tool in this repository, also include in the directory any pertinent source code files or documentation.
-Subdirectories with relevant source code or descriptive files are allowed.
-Please do not include any "closed-source" or propietary code, code that includes "hard coded" values, such as IP addresses, keys, passwords, etc. Identifiable information, such as addresses, names, birth dates, etc. Geo-tagged or coordinate data may be considered identifiable, consider location randomization or a wide location area if this information is included.
+Sub-directories with relevant source code or descriptive files are allowed.
+Please do not include any "closed-source" or proprietary code, code that includes "hard coded" values, such as IP addresses, keys, passwords, etc. Identifiable information, such as addresses, names, birth dates, etc. Geo-tagged or coordinate data may be considered identifiable, consider location randomization or a wide location area if this information is included.
 Do not include any potentially or otherwise malicious code.
 Such code will result in a permanent ban to this repository.

 3.d.
-If more than one dataset, tools, source code, etc. are being provided to the contribution, aptly name the submissions to reflect it's unique use case within the scenario directory.
+If more than one datasets, tools, source code, etc. are being provided to the contribution, aptly name the submissions to reflect it's unique use case within the scenario directory.

 example: Submission 1: tornado/<teamname>/city/iotData.txt
 example: Submission 2: tornado/<teamname>/rural/iotData.txt